 Various situations may require our city’s Emergency Management Operations to activate.
 Some of these include natural disasters, such as earthquakes, hurricanes, tornadoes, floods or fires.
 Industrial accidents, including oil spills and explosions, also require emergency action.
 Terrorism within communities is becoming an increasingly common threat.

 In the event of one of these situations the City’s Emergency operations Center (EOC) will activate.
 The EOC is a central command and control facility responsible for carrying out the principles of emergency preparedness and emergency management, or disaster management functions at a strategic level during an emergency and ensuring the continuity of operations to maintain the safety and security of the citizens of Haverhill.
-The EOC is set up in the Haverhill Police Station and is operated by the City’s Emergency Management team consisting of the Emergency Management Director, Chief Alan DeNaro, and the Deputy Director Officer, Paul Malone, as well as other city officials.
+The EOC is set up in the Haverhill Police Station and is operated by the City’s Emergency Management team consisting of the Emergency Management Director, Chief Robert Pistone, and the Deputy Director Officer, Adam Durkee, as well as other city officials.

 Effective Emergency Management is composed of prevention, mitigation, preparedness, and response and recovery.
 The identification of possible hazards within the community is an excellent starting point for the city’s Comprehensive Emergency Management Plans, CEMP plans.
 These plans are updated regularly to meet the growing needs of our city.